-These Homemade Nutella Mocha Lattes are easily made lower-calorie with almond milk and coconut whip for the most over-the-top, hazelnut-flavoured dessert!
+These Homemade Nutella Mocha Lattes are lower-calorie with almond milk and coconut whip for a hazelnut-flavoured dessert!

 How was everyone's holiday break?
 Filled with lots of mocha lattes?

 I know I've been a bit MIA lately, and that's because I really needed a digital detox.